Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 	}

-If `o-tweet` wanted to load a background image that was at `/img/separator.gif` in the `o-tweet` repo, this config would result in the image being requested from `/resources/o-tweet/img/separator.gif`.
+If `o-share` wanted to load a background image that was at `/img/separator.gif` in the `o-share` repo, this config would result in the image being requested from `/resources/o-share/img/separator.gif`.
 It is then up to you to handle this request and deliver the appropriate file from your `bower_components` directory.

 ----